Pentyrch: Local elections

 Pentyrch was represented by Conservative councillor Craig Williams on Cardiff Council until he stepped down in 2015, following his election to Parliament for Cardiff North.
+He was defeated two years later in the 2017 General Election by the Labour Party's Anna McMorrin.

+Craig Williams was one of the Conservative members involved in a well-publicised scandal, alleged to have placed a bet on the date of the 2024 General Election, just three days before it was announced.

-A by-election for the Pentyrch ward took place on Tuesday 30 June 2015 which, despite a 27% swing to Plaid Cymru's Hywel Wigley, resulted in a narrow win for Conservative candidate Gavin Hill-John by 18 votes.
+A by-election for the Pentyrch ward took place on Tuesday, 30 June 2015 which, despite a 27% swing to Plaid Cymru's Hywel Wigley, resulted in a narrow win for Conservative candidate Gavin Hill-John by 18 votes.

 At the Cardiff Council election on 4 May 2017 Cllr Hill-John successfully defended his seat, increasing the margin between himself and Hywel Wigley to 215 votes.
 The turnout was 56%.

+At the 2022 City of Cardiff Council election on 5 May 2022, under the new ward boundary, two Common Ground Alliance councillors (a Plaid Cymru, Green Party alliance) were elected with 1,289 and 1,241 votes, while a Conservative councillor was elected with 1,170.
+Turnout was 46.5%.
+The Common Ground Alliance won the new third seat created by the boundary change, took the vote swing in one of the existing seats and the Conservative group held a seat.

 Community Council

 The Pentyrch Community Council has thirteen elected (or co-opted) members, representing the villages of Pentyrch, Creigiau (including Capel Llanilltern) and Gwaelod y Garth (the three community wards) on a ratio of 6:5:2.

 Elections are held every five years.

 2017 Community Council Election

 Ten candidates (6 Independent, 3 Welsh Labour, 1 Plaid Cymru) stood for election during the 2017 Cardiff Council election.
 All candidates were therefore elected unopposed.

 The following by-elections took place between May 2017 and the next election in 2022.

 Political affiliation recorded as 'Welsh Conservative' on the Pentyrch Community Council website (March 2020).

 Political affiliation recorded as 'Welsh Conservative' on the Pentyrch Community Council website (March 2020).